Zinc Price Trends and Forecast

-- Disruptions to global zinc concentrate supplies to the top importers since COVID-19 pandemic caused a shutdown of major zinc mines;
+- Disruptions to global zinc concentrate supplies since COVID-19 pandemic has caused shutdowns of major zinc mines;

-- Existing environmental pressures in China, closure and interrupted operation of mines in other countries;
+- Shutdowns and interrupted operations of mines in different countries;

 Factors with a negative impact on zinc price:

 - Global market, turning shortage into surplus.
-According to our estimate, in 2020, zinc surplus in the global market may amount to 400 kt;
+In 2020, zinc surplus in the global market may amount to 600kt;

-- Mining restart in the largest zinc mines in Peru, Mexico, and Bolivia etc;
+- Production restart in the largest zinc mines in Peru, Mexico, and Bolivia etc;

-- Slowdown in economies’ upturn of some developed and developing countries caused by trade wars and COVID-19 pandemic impact.
+- Slowdown in economies’ upturn of some developed and developing countries as the result of trade wars and new “lockdowns” inflicted by COVID-19.

 Global Zinc Market Indicators and Forecasts

-Following the results of the first two months of 2020, global zinc market was 188 kt oversupplied, while in the same period in 2019, the surplus amounted to 45 kt.
+Following the results of eleven months of 2020, global zinc market was 469kt oversupplied.

 Key Russian Market Indicators

-According to the Federal State Statistics Service, metallurgical production index in Q1 2020 rose by 0.7% compared with Q1 2019.
-During the period under review, zinc output increased by 9.8%.
+According to the Federal State Statistics Service, metallurgical production index following the end of 2020 fell by 2.4% compared with 2019.
+The period under review resulted in zinc output increase by 3.7%.

-During the period under review, zinc imports shrunk by 63% to 5.1 kt.
-The bulk of zinc is imported from Kazakhstan (75%) and Uzbekistan (21%).
-During the period under review, zinc supplies from Kazakhstan and Uzbekistan slipped by 63% to 3.8 kt and by 34% to 1.1 kt, correspondingly.
-Such a significant fall in imports is attributed to a contraction of zinc supplies to the Novolipetsk Steel (NLMK) from Kazakhstan.
-Since free zinc volumes have become available at Chelyabinsk Zinc Plant due to industrial growth, NLMK got the opportunity to terminate most of their import purchasing.
-Furthermore, the imposition of restrictions on crossing the border with Russia by the Kazakhstan Government in March 2020 due to the threat of the spread of COVID-19 also contributed to this decline.
+Over the period under review, zinc imports shrunk by 30% to 34.9kt.
+The bulk of zinc is imported from Kazakhstan (81% of total imports) and Uzbekistan (17%).
+During the period under review, zinc supplies from Kazakhstan and Uzbekistan diminished by 25% to 28.2kt and by 14% to 6.1kt, correspondingly.
+A fall in imports is attributed to contraction of zinc supplies to Novolipetsk Steel (NLMK) from Kazakhstan (up to 17.5kt, -50% YoY).

-Zinc exports moved 11% upward and amounted to 5.1 kt.
-Most deliveries were made to Spain (97% of the total exports) and Belarus (2%).
+Zinc exports more than doubled and amounted to 14.7kt.
+Most deliveries were made to the Netherlands (57% of total exports) and Spain (34%).

-Apparent zinc consumption in Q1 2020 tumbled by 8% and totalled up 55.3 kt.
-The share of imported zinc in the consumption structure slumped from 23% to 9%.
+Following the end of 2020, apparent zinc consumption tumbled by 7% and totalled up 232kt.
+The share of imported zinc in the consumption structure slumped from 20% to 15%.